Bioimaging and Applied Research Core

 Include the following text in the Facilities and Resources section of grant applications when proposing to conduct work that utilizes the BARC facility:

-The Bioimaging and Applied Research Core laboratory (BARC) is a VCU institutionally designated shared resource providing state-of-the-art imaging technologies to support research in the life and physical sciences, with an emphasis on multi-modality imaging approaches to study structure, biology, biochemistry and pharmacology in vitro and in vivo settings.
+The Bioimaging and Applied Research Core laboratory (BARC) is a VCU institutionally-designated shared resource providing state-of-the-art imaging technologies to support research in life and physical sciences, with an emphasis on multi-modality imaging approaches to study structure, biology, biochemistry and pharmacology in vitro and in vivo.

-The BARC is co-directed by Frank Corwin, Ph.D., and Sundaresan Gobalakrishnan, Ph.D., who have more than 40 years of combined experience in the field of non-invasive in vivo imaging.
-The BARC provides a hub for translational research, with molecular imaging equipment that supports imaging of small rodents, as well as supporting physical sciences applications such as fluid dynamics.
+The BARC is directed by Frank Corwin, Ph.D., and managed by Mackenzie Newman, Ph.D., who have more than 30 years of combined experience in the field of non-invasive in vivo imaging.
+The BARC provides a hub for translational research, with molecular imaging equipment that supports imaging of small mammals, as well as supporting physical sciences applications such as fluid dynamics.

-This shared resource facility for anatomical and molecular imaging increases the ability of investigators to translate preclinical concepts of injury and/or cancer into detection, therapy and remission in animal model systems and, ultimately, into early phase clinical trials.
-It further provides expertise and instruments that facilitate direct, specific and ultra-sensitive studies of molecular pathways in the in vivo environment.
-This developing core leverages multiple imaging technologies, combined with vendor supplied imaging probes and contrast agents, available through VCU BARC.
+Our shared resource facility for anatomical and molecular imaging increases the ability of investigators to translate preclinical concepts of injury and/or cancer into detection, therapy, and remission in animal model systems and, ultimately, into early phase clinical trials.
+Further, it provides expertise and instruments that facilitate direct, specific, and ultra-sensitive studies of molecular pathways in the in vivo environment.
+This always-expanding core leverages multiple imaging technologies, combined with vendor-supplied imaging probes and contrast agents, available through VCU BARC.

-The BARC offers radionuclide imaging services of small animals on PET and SPECT systems, as well as CT and non-radionuclide-based imaging using multispectral fluorescence, photoacoustic and MRI/MRS technologies.
-The facility also provides project consultation, user training and staff assisted data analysis services.
+The BARC offers radionuclide imaging services of small animals on PET as well as non-radionuclide-based imaging using MRI/MRS, photoacoustic, and multispectral fluorescence systems.
+The facility also provides project consultation, user training, and staff-assisted data analysis services.

 Located on the VCU MCV campus, the BARC maintains a significant portfolio of instrumentation in support of in vitro and in vivo imaging.
 The state-of-the-art imaging equipment includes: